Branches & Offices

 Office of Domestic & International Affairs – provides advice and support to the OSC in its dealings with other regulators and governments, both in Canada and internationally.

-Office of the Investor – leads the effort to identify and understand investor issues and concerns through investor outreach and research initiatives, and ensures investor issues and concerns are considered and addressed in the policy and operational activities of the OSC.
-This includes working with the Investor Advisory Panel and the Investor Education Fund to support their efforts.
+Office of Investor Policy, Education and Outreach – – leads the effort to identify and understand investor issues and concerns through investor outreach and research initiatives, and ensures investor issues and concerns are considered and addressed in the policy and operational activities of the OSC.
+This includes working with the Investor Advisory Panel and OSC’s consumer site, GetSmarterAboutMoney.ca, to support their efforts.

 Office of the Secretary to the Commission – supports the Members of the Commission in their statutory mandate as regulators and as a board of directors by providing counsel on adjudicative matters and administrative law, corporate law and corporate governance.